TA1312/supernote-a5x/readme.md

 After looking into the device I could not find anything obviously compromising.
 Some of the Ratta Apps come with partly obfuscated Tencent components embedded.
 The device seems to be respecting your telemetry settings (take note Google, Apple, et al) but is very regularly checking for updates which at least might be tracking you in terms of location and usage patterns.

-**I do not advice anyone to follow this writeup in practice as you will very likely brick your device.**
+**I do not advice anyone to follow this writeup in practice as you will very likely render your device unsuable.**

-**Most of this is written down from memory.
+**Much of this is written down from memory.
 Which in my case isn't very reliable.
 So there might be errors or omissions that increase your risk of rendering your device unusable along with voiding your guarantee.**

 ## Reason for disclosure

-See above.
-Given physical access this device can not be considered secure for any highly sensitive data.
+See above. **Given physical access this device can not be considered secure for any highly sensitive data.**

+Given the nature of it's outdated version of Android and the lack of security measures I would under no circumstances make my device available to any untrusted party.
+I would also advice to never attach it to any unknown computer or public charging cable since some of these attacks can be done in an entirely automated way.

 I am not a security person.
 This cost me a weekend of gathering publicly available data.
 Any person or party motivated enough and more talented than me will be quicker.
-Also since Ratta promised to allow sideloading anyways as well as seeing the device coming wide open with a preinstalled su binary, public test keys, open boot loader, (disabled) adb interface and other open doors I assume this will not create any unexpected inconvenience.
+Also since Ratta promised to allow sideloading anyways as well as seeing the device coming wide open with preinstalled su binary, public test keys, open boot loader, (disabled, easily unlocked) adb console interface and other open doors I assume this will not create any unexpected inconvenience.

+In any way this document has been made available to Ratta via email on Jul 27 2022, two weeks ahead of posting publicly.

 ## GIVE ME FILES!!!!!